 Mr. Roger Moss reports

 True widths of the reported intersections have yet to be calculated.
 Assays are uncut.
-Samples of HQ and NQ split core are securely stored prior to shipping to Eastern Analytical Laboratory in Springdale, Nfld., for assay.
-Eastern Analytical is an ISO/IEC 17025 accredited laboratory.
-Samples are routinely analyzed for gold by standard 30-gram fire assay with ICP (inductively coupled plasma) finish with samples containing visible gold assayed by metallic screen/fire assay.
+Samples of HQ split core are securely stored prior to shipping to Eastern Analytical Laboratory in Springdale, Nfld., for assay.
+Eastern Analytical is an ISO/IEC17025 accredited laboratory.
+Samples are routinely analyzed for gold by standard 30-gram fire assay with atomic absorption finish as well as by inductively coupled plasma optical emission spectroscopy for an additional 34 elements.
+Samples containing visible gold are assayed by metallic screen/fire assay, as are any samples with fire assay results greater than one g/t Au.
 The company submits blanks and certified reference standards at a rate of approximately 5 per cent of the total samples in each batch.

-Mr. Moss, PhD, PGeo, president and chief executive officer of Labrador Gold, a qualified person in accordance with Canadian regulatory requirements as set out in National Instrument 43-101, has read and approved the scientific and technical information that forms the basis for the disclosure contained in this release.
+Mr. Moss, PhD, PGeo, president and CEO of Labrador Gold, a qualified person in accordance with Canadian regulatory requirements as set out in National Instrument 43-101, has read and approved the scientific and technical information that forms the basis for the disclosure contained in this release.